Shashank2598/Marksheet-parser/README.md

   * Correctly rotated.
   * The structural information must be horizontally aligned with field names.
   * Brightness and contrast should be correct.
-  * No shadows or perspective errors.
-  Image examples are shown in Marksheet folder.
+  * No shadows or perspective errors (Image examples are shown in Marksheet folder).

 ## Running
 Before executing the code